uber-web/math.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v4.0

+Global config has been removed.
+Supply parameters to each call as needed.
+This means that `config`, `configure` and `withEpsilon` functions have also been removed.

+Debug mode can still be deactivated by setting `globalThis.mathgl.nodebug = true;`

 ## Upgrading to v3.6

 In version 3.6 the entire math.gl code base was converted to typescript (`.ts`).